 Outline A Successful Call

 When you get a decision maker on the phone, you have a very short window of time to grasp his or her attention.
-Projecting confidence and creating a sense of urgency are effective methods to spark an interest and extend the call.
+Projecting confidence and creating a sense of urgency are effective methods to spark an interest and extend the cold call.

 Creating a clear plan and vision for how you want the call to play out, what talking points you want to cover, and what questions would allow you to truly qualify a lead can help get a quality conversation started and leave a good impression on your prospect.